majuss/ecoevolpara/source/Seafile.rst

 ============================

 Login as the user seafile with :code:`sudo su seafile` and stop the running server with :code:`/etc/init.d/seafile stop`.
 Download the seafile-server-software from their site: https://www.seafile.com/en/download/ for example with: :code:`wget https://bintray.com/artifact/download/seafile-org/seafile/seafile-server_6.0.7_x86-64.tar.gz` then untar it: :code:`tar -xzf seafile-server_6.0.7_x86-64.tar.gz` and own it with :code:`sudo chown -R seafile:seafile seafile-server_6.0.7`.
 Copy the extracted directory to :code:`/usr/local/bin/seafile-server`.
 Then run the minor-upgrade script: :code:`bash /usr/local/bin/seafile-server/seafile-server-6.0.7/upgrade/minor-upgrade.sh`.
 After that start the server again with: :code:`/etc/init.d/seafile start` as the user seafile.

-FAQ
-===
-- Q: CLI client failing with "ccnet-init not found..."
-A: look at the tutorial above, download the ccnet-init binary manually
-- Q: no .ccnet directory found.
-A: you can't start seaf-cli without -c (confid dir)
-- no root
-- conflicts with system path
-- screenshot log init failed
-- the client indexing and uploading all the time and won't stop